 Drivers can be distracted in a variety of ways, including using their cellphones to talk or text, eating or drinking, putting on makeup, smoking, or fidgeting with the radio or GPS system.
-Given the high risks associated with distracted driving, Florida State Statute 316.305 prohibits texting while driving in the State of Florida.
+Given the high risks associated with distracted driving, Florida State Statute 316.305 prohibits texting while driving.

-- The distracted driver owed the victim a duty to exercise reasonable care, which is usually straightforward to establish in car accident cases;
+- Distracted driver owed the victim a duty to exercise reasonable care, which is usually straightforward to establish in car accident cases

-- The defendant breached the duty of care by engaging in a distracting activity, such as by texting and driving;
+- Defendant breached the duty of care by engaging in a distracting activity, such as texting and driving

-- The distracted driver’s breach was a direct cause of the victim’s resulting injuries; and
+- Distracted driver’s breach was a direct cause of the victim’s resulting injuries

 Once negligence is established, an injured person can typically seek compensation for costs and losses such as medical expenses, lost income and benefits, pain and suffering, property damage, and any other expenses stemming from the accident.